Khongchai/dynamic_routes/README.md

 This library also supports a simple caching method.

-You can call this whenever, and wherever, from both the participators and initiator pages.
+You can call this whenever, and wherever, from both the Participators and Initiator pages.

 ```dart
 void saveToCache(WhatEverClassThisThingIs someData) {